arunsingh22/golangTutorials/Golang/GoRuntimeAndGC/readme.md

 - The localRunnableQueue len is 256.
 - The goroutine do not have any ID unlike threads
 - The goroutine stack is dynamic starting with 2KB of size.
-[https://medium.com/@sanilkhurana7/understanding-the-go-scheduler-and-looking-at-how-it-works-e431a6daacf]
+- runtime.GOMAXPROCS(0) // get the current allowed number of logical processors
+  - Output: 8 (depends on your machine) [https://medium.com/@sanilkhurana7/understanding-the-go-scheduler-and-looking-at-how-it-works-e431a6daacf]

 [https://levelup.gitconnected.com/goroutine-scheduler-revealed-youll-never-see-goroutines-the-same-way-again-3c159b01c25a]